ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 ```

 :::{note}
-At this point there are two applications running on Serve, "app1" and "app2".
-If there
+At this point, two applications are running on Serve, "app1" and "app2".
+If more
-are more than one application running, you will need to pass `application` to the
+than one application is running, you need to pass `application` to the
 metadata so Serve knows which application to route to.
 :::

 (serve-grpc-proxy-error-handling)=
 ## Handle errors
-Similar to any other gRPC server, request will throw `grpc.RpcError` when the response
+Similar to any other gRPC server, request throws a `grpc.RpcError` when the response
 code is not "OK".
-It's advised to put your request code in a try-except block and handle
+Put your request code in a try-except block and handle
 the error accordingly.
 ```{literalinclude} ../doc_code/grpc_proxy/grpc_guide.py
 :start-after: __begin_error_handle__